-Diverticulosis and Diverticulitis: understanding colon wall pouches
+Diverticulosis and diverticulitis: understanding colon wall pouches

-Accueil > Blog > Gastrointestinal Issues
+Accueil > Blog > Senior gut health

-Diverticulosis and Diverticulitis: understanding colon wall pouches
+Diverticulosis and diverticulitis: understanding colon wall pouches

-Diverticulosis and Diverticulitis: understanding colon wall pouches
+Diverticulosis and diverticulitis: understanding colon wall pouches

 Diverticulosis and diverticulitis are two conditions that affect the colon, or large intestine, with diverticulosis involving the development of small pouches in the colon wall and diverticulitis leading to inflammation or infection of these pouches.
 These conditions, while related, have distinct characteristics and implications.
 In this article, we will explore what diverticulosis and diverticulitis are, their causes, symptoms, diagnosis, and available treatments.